Jason Beardsley

-Jason Clive Beardsley (born 12 July 1989) is an English footballer who played in the Football League for Notts County.
+Jason Clive Beardsley (born 12 July 1989) is an English former footballer who played in the Football League for Notts County.

 Career

 Early career

 Beardsley was born in Uttoxeter, and started playing football for Uttoxeter Juniors where his father, Clive, was manager.
 He was approached by many clubs and chose to play for the club he supported as a boy, Derby County, and was signed up at just seven years old.
 He attended Windsor Park middle school before going onto Thomas Alleyne's High School in Uttoxeter.

 Derby County

 Beardsley made his first team debut in a League Cup second round match against Blackpool.
 He was booked, and was replaced in the 61st minute with Andy Todd taking his place.
 The match finished 2–2 after extra time, with Blackpool winning 7–6 on a penalty shootout.
 He began 2008–09 pre-season training with League Two team Port Vale with the hope of securing a loan move for the early part of the season to gain first team experience, but eventually joined Notts County instead on 5 July 2008 on an initial three-month deal, subsequently extended until the end of 2008.
 He returned to Derby County on New Years Day 2009, after appearing in 11 league games for The Magpies, and made his second appearance for Derby two days later in an FA Cup tie against Forest Green Rovers.

 In April 2009, he agreed a new two-year deal with Derby, having impressed new manager Nigel Clough, but was unhappy at the club due to not being part of the first team picture and left the club by mutual consent on 29 September 2009.
 He went on trial with Nottingham Forest, with the opportunity to link up with former Derby County manager Billy Davies, but eventually was not signed by the club.